 This assumption has played a major role in global empirical models of high-latitude ionospheric convection: Since the 1980s at least 15 such empirical models have been created (see, e.g., review in Cousins and Shepherd, 2010), and the major data sets from which these models are derived lack comprehensive observations in one (typically the Southern) or both hemispheres.

-50 Hence many of these models assume some form of hemispheric symmetry of necessity, even though differences in ionospheric convection and current patterns exist between the two hemispheres (Cousins and Shepherd, 2010; Förster and Haaland, 2015; Hatch et al., 2022).
+Hence many of these models assume some form of hemispheric symmetry of necessity, even though differences in ionospheric convection and current patterns exist between the two hemispheres (Cousins and Shepherd, 2010; Förster and Haaland, 2015; Hatch et al., 2022).

 One problem with the assumption of hemispheric symmetry is that it obscures other sources of uncertainty.
-For example, Weimer and Edwards (2021) used three separate empirical models that all make different assumptions about hemispheric and perturbation Poynting flux $S_p$ .
-They report that the resulting estimates of $\Sigma_P$ and $\Sigma_H$ are in some places unphysical (too high or negative).
+For example, Weimer and Edwards (2021) used three separate empirical models that all make different assumptions about hemispheric symmetry to estimate critical ionospheric parameters such as Pedersen conductance Σ_P , Hall conductance Σ_H , Joule heating, and perturbation Poynting flux S_p .
+They report that the resulting estimates of Σ_P and Σ_H are in some places unphysical (too high or negative).
 While they were not able to determine the source of these unphysical estimates, possible sources of error include the assumption of hemispheric symmetry and the combination of different empirical models that are not necessarily derived in a mutually consistent fashion.
 By "mutually consistent derivation" we mean that the coordinate systems, model parameters and physical assumptions are, as much as possible, the same in the derivation of each model.